Ford County (short story collection): "Fetching Raymond"

-Fish Files
+"Fish Files"

 Among the 50 lawyers in a small town of 10,000 people is the protagonist of this story.
 He is another "ham-and-egger" local attorney, dealing with minor bankruptcies, deeds, divorces, personal injuries, and other matters.
 Some of his files are the eponymous ones of the title; he has let them to go untouched for so long that clients forget they ever retained him (and the cases "go bad" like untouched fish).
 The attorney is tired of his mediocre life and feels unappreciated by his family.

 One day he gets a call out of the blue from a New York attorney at a prestigious firm, claiming to have been retained by the European purchaser of a chainsaw manufacturer.
 The Europeans, the New York attorney claims, are terrified of the American system of tort law and want to settle any old cases from the chainsaw company.
 The "fish files" contain the cases of four loggers who were injured, and the New York attorney offers $100,000 per each case, plus an additional $100,000 for court costs.
 The local lawyer's take is 40%, and he is ecstatic.

 Deciding to flee from his unpleasant life, he fires his secretary, declares bankruptcy, and divorces his wife.
-He offers $25,000 to the two loggers he finds of the original four and departs serenely to the Caribbean.
+He offers $25,000 to the two loggers he finds of the original four - who are happy to get anything at all and don't realize that their lawyer has stolen most of the money due to them - and makes no real effort to trace the other two.
+The protagonist then departs serenely for life of pleasant leisure in the Caribbean.